ntreimer/group-number-guessing-game-starter/README.md

 Stretch Goals:
 -

-See how many of these you can implement in the given time.
 The list below is not in any order of priority.
 Before attempting any of these, commit your working base mode.
-Remember to test when applying a feature and make sure your base mode is working!
+Make sure each member of your group understands what you completed for base mode!

 - have the random number generator be in its own node module, look back at the Module Madness activity to do this.
 - allow for users to generate a new game with a manual min/max random number range